LOST-STATS/lost-stats.github.io/Data_Manipulation/combining_datasets_vertical_combination.md

 ## R

 There are several ways to vertically combine data sets in R, including `rbind`.
-We will use the `dplyr` function `bind_rows`, which allows the two data sets to combine even if they don't contain the exact same set of variables.
+We will use the **dplyr** package function `bind_rows`, which allows the two data sets to combine even if they don't contain the exact same set of variables.

 ```r
 # If necessary, install dplyr